Primary Resources for Rebels

 - Mark and Paul Engler, This is an Uprising.
 Discusses the inner workings of several uprisings, including that of Martin Luther King and Otpor, the Serbian student group that brought down the dictator Slobodan Milosevic.

 - Hollis Watkins, Brother Hollis.
-Memoirs by the author, who was an effective field secretary in the Student Nonviolent Coordinating Committee (SNCC).
-A well-written description of Watkins’ work with SNCC, including creating a local activist group in Hattiesburg, Mississippi.
+Watkins was an effective field secretary in the Student Nonviolent Coordinating Committee (SNCC).
+A well-written description of his work with SNCC, including creating a local activist organization in Hattiesburg, Mississippi.

 - Wesley Hogan, Many Minds, One Heart: SNCC's Dream for a New America.
 Good overall history and analysis of SNCC with information about how SNCC organizing methods spread to other movements.